funyung/My-Neighbors-Groceries/README.md

 *Not sure if this applies for how I visualized a PNG file

 Notes on running this program:
-It targets Windows and Windows 10 and below should run flawlessly, however on Windows 11 due to a change in how the console works you must do the following:
+It targets Windows so Windows 10 and below should run flawlessly, however on Windows 11 due to a change in how the console works you must do the following:
 1. Change your terminal font to Consolas: https://pureinfotech.com/change-font-face-windows-terminal/
 2. Change the terminal output to Windows Console Host.
 This can be done in Settings > Privacy > For Developers > Terminal.